Create a Custom AI Assistant

 4. Enter a Name for your assistant.

 5. Provide your assistant with specific Instructions on what you want it to do and how you want it to respond to you.
-See example.
+See COSTAR template example.

-6. Select the Model you wish to use, gpt-4o is currently the most advanced (and cheapest) option from OpenAI that supports RAG.
+6. Select the Model you wish to use, gpt-4.1 is currently the most advanced (and cheapest) option from OpenAI that supports RAG and is available in the playground.

 7. Enable File search.